devHanif-git/productivityHelper/Testing.md

 - can use /online to search next online lecture week or something like that.
 - can set class to online mode, like "set class Programming technique online on week 12". or "set class dbd (database design) online tomorrow" or "set class dbd (database design) online today" or "set class dbd (database design) online today 10am" or "set class OS (operating system) online today next week. or on * date" and something like that. you may suggest.
 - mby instead of using "/" make it UI, so it better and more user friendly.
+- able to set important date like final exam date for certain subject, midterm exam date for certain subject, the mode, online or offline (or you think this is just on tasks/todos? no need special place?)
+-